Itter Castle: Battle of Castle Itter

-Castle Itter today
+Preservation

 After the war, the castle fell into disrepair until 1950 when Willi Woldrich acquired it and turned it into a luxury hotel.
 However, the hotel encountered financial problems and it was acquired by a holding company before it was sold to a private owner in 1985.
 Since that time, it has remained in private ownership and is not open to the public.
 It is owned by attorney Dr. Ernst Bosin from the city of Kufstein, Austria.